TrailingStop/TT-Miner-release/README.md

 For BitMart the link is: https://www.bitmart.com/invite/c6nXwm/en-US

-I can also help to get some a fee arrangement.
+I can also help to get a fee-discount arrangement.
 Just let me know if you are interested.
 Please use the same mail as mentioned above.

 Thanks all.